notqmail/notqmail/THOUGHTS.md

 Are there any hosts, anywhere, whose mailers are bogged down by huge messages to multiple recipients at a single host?
-For typical hosts, multiple RCPTs per SMTP aren't an ``efficiency feature''; they're a _slowness_ feature.
+For typical hosts, multiple RCPTs per SMTP aren't an "efficiency feature"; they're a _slowness_ feature.
 Separate SMTP transactions have much lower latency.

 I've heard three complaints about bandwidth use from masochists sending